pantheon-systems/documentation/source/content/guides/wordpress-developer/02-wordpress-best-practices.md

 - Follow our [Frontend Performance](/guides/frontend-performance) guide to tune your WordPress site.

-## Disable Anonymous Access to WordPress Rest API
+## Disable Anonymous Access to the WordPress REST API

+### Option 1: Block the entire WordPress REST API

 The WordPress REST API is enabled for all users by default.
 You can disable the WordPress REST API for anonymous requests to improve security and avoid exposing admin users.
 This action improves site safety and reduces unexpected errors that can result in compromised WordPress core functionalities.